 7. But wait, there's more!
-The Log Sheet
+The Log/Planner Sheets

-What follows is the table of contents of this course that you might use to demonstrate to any college admissions officer the college level of quality of this astronomy course taken by your student.
-Keep in mind, our conceptual textbooks really are used at a great number of college campuses.
-The Beyond the Lab Manuals have a similar log sheet.
+What follows is the table of contents of this course that you might use as a log sheet or planner to chart student progress and to demonstrate to any college admissions officer the college-prep level quality of the science course taken by your student.